Camora0/Wasteland-Reborn/loreout.md

 #### Adding MS Defender exception

 Sometimes antiviruses like to lock files before checking them or cause some unexpected and mostly un-needed behaviour.
 This occurs the most during extraction or building BSAs phases of the install.
-Keep in mind, if it is just a simple

 All issue that come from this can be fixed by adding files `f4se.exe` and `ModOrganizer.exe` as exceptions.
 [![Here's a video on how to change it.]()](https://youtu.be/zGiNGnX5dYg?t=34)